comperby/price_table_new/README.md

 The admin interface loads `js/admin.js` and exposes AJAX parameters via `wppm_ajax_obj` for all asynchronous operations.

 Price tables initially show only a limited number of rows.
 The **Стиль** page lets you configure the "Show more" button (size, font and animation speed) and fine tune table borders just like in Google Sheets.
 You can also set the text shown after expanding (default "Свернуть") and choose the button alignment.
+The style settings allow defining a price suffix (e.g. "BYN") that appears after every price value.